 This post describes how I use dotdrop for managing my dotfiles (.zshrc, .vimrc, .tmux.conf, etc.)

-$ git clone --recurse-submodules -j8 https://github.com/codeslake/dotfiles.git
+$ git clone --recurse-submodules -j8 git@github.com:codeslake/dotfiles.git

 $ cd dotfiles

-$ sudo pip3 install -r dotdrop/requirements.txt --user
+$ pip3 install -r dotdrop/requirements.txt --user

 $ ./dotdrop/bootstrap.sh

-$ ./dotdrop.sh install -p cluster
+$ ./dotdrop.sh install -p PROFILE_NAME

 • Tips